 How to apply for public assistance

 To apply for public assistance go to the Transitional Assistance Office that covers your city or town (location lookup).
-There you will meet with a Transitional Assistance Worker who will start the process.
-For more help applying for public assistance, call the Application Information Unit at 1-800-249-2007.
+There you will meet with a DTA Department Representative who will start the process.
+For more help applying for public assistance, call the DTA at 1-877-382-2363.

 Applying for public assistance and you do not speak English

 The Massachusetts Department of Transitional Assistance (DTA) is committed to overcoming language barriers that would deprive any person of equal access to or an equal opportunity for participation in DTA programs.
 For more information view the Your Right to Interpreter Services Brochure .

 Applying for public assistance but I am not a U.S. citizen